Family Policy Alliance

 and the Equal Rights Amendment.
+CEO Craig DeRoche considers these social phenomena "a demonic onslaught" which he attributes to Satan.
 FPA supports Reaganomics and traditional gender roles.
 It considers LGBT rights to be a dangerous "LGBT agenda."

 As an organization with 501(c)(4) tax status, FPA faces fewer political lobbying restrictions than its affiliate Focus on the Family.
 FPA lobbying includes "rigorous training by experienced Christian legislative leaders" for politicians who align with the organization's conservative priorities.
-The organization maintains a 501(c)(3) called Family Policy Foundation.
+The organization maintains a 501(c)(3) called Family Policy Foundation or alternatively Family Policy Alliance Foundation.
+It is a different organization than The Family Foundation, although both are a part of Focus on the Family and have similar goals.

 It was founded in 2004 by James Dobson and operates from Focus on the Family headquarters in Colorado Springs.

 History

 The alliance of lobbying groups that FPA currently coordinates was built by James Dobson, a Southern California psychologist and evangelical Christian radio broadcaster, beginning in the 1980s.
 Dobson is the founder of Focus on the Family, which described the alliance-building as a "behind-the-scenes" program to affect legislation and culture without appearing to be coordinated.
 According to The United Methodist Reporter members were urged to keep the existence of the alliance a secret so that they would appear to be diversity of different groups, rather than a coordinated effort.
 The members of this alliance became known as Family Policy Councils.

 In the 1980s and 1990s, Focus on the Family and its state-level Family Policy Councils were associated with highly-visible culture wars, including strong opposition to legal abortion and same-sex marriage.
 The alliance was unable to maintain its secrecy and became more widely known in the 1990s.
 The organization Family Policy Alliance has operated since 2004, coordinating the state Family Policy Council organizations.
 It shares Focus on the Family's Colorado Springs headquarters building.